 The first step when making your nut/seed butter is to roast them for 5-10 minutes.
 Closer to 10 if you’re working with raw ingredients, and 5 if you’ve got regular nuts/seeds.
 This brings out a deeper flavor and draws out the oils.
 Swish ‘em around at the halfway mark to make sure no one gets too toasty.

 After the roasting, check around for anybody that didn’t survive the trip to Mordor.
 Like this guy.
 Sorry, lil buddy.

 Now, for the fun part.
 Load up your food processor and let. her.
 RIP.
-(My food processor is totally a lady.
-Her name is Sheila.)

 The first thing that’ll happen is your seeds will turn to dust.
 If you want to up the nutritional content of your seed butter, this is a good time to add in the flax meal.
 I might’ve added a bit too much, since I was guessing on the ratios (I went for 4:2:1), because there’s a speckled texture that sticks to the roof of my mouth that I assume can only be the work of some sticky icky flax seeds.
 It’s slight enough that it isn’t a real bother, but lingers enough that the next batch will definitely test out smaller portions of flax meal.